‘Heartbreaking’: Symphony in the Flint Hills cancels this year’s event due to weather

 The Symphony in the Flint Hills has canceled this year’s event, announcing Saturday that weather damage was too great for the show to go on.

-And there won’t be any refunds for the $50 to $95 tickets, according to a statement by the event’s organizers.
+And there won’t be any refunds or exchanges for the $50 to $95 tickets, according to a statement by the event’s organizers.

 Each year, the nonprofit organization Symphony in the Flint Hills, Inc., organizes day of celebration somewhere in the Flint Hills that culminates with a performance by the Kansas City Symphony on the wide-open prairie.
 Its mission is to education and preserve the tallgrass prairie that’s native to Kansas.